 CNBC wrote about the odds of the application being approved.
-Gerben Law Firm attorney Eric Perrott was quoted discussing how other hand gesture marks differ from that of Simmons’:
+Gerben IP attorney Eric Perrott was quoted discussing how other hand gesture marks differ from that of Simmons’:

 “One that comes to mind is the University of Florida ‘gator chomp’ or the Florida State ‘chop,'” he said.